tnakagami/quiz-app/README.md

 ### In the case of development
 To access web page using `https:` request, you need to copy relevant certificate which is registered in `https-portal` to client machine.
 The detail is shown below.

-1. Copy target certificate from `https-portal`
+1. Copy target certificate from `https-portal`.

     ```bash
     # In the host environment